Synopsis & Songs

 The Emperor goes to the Empress in her bedchamber and confesses that he cannot see the clothes (“I Cannot See It”).
 The Empress urges him to fake that he sees it, over and over again, until he believes his fakery is true—as everybody does.

 As the half-naked Emperor is “dressed” by Mach, Potts, and Pitts in his new outfit (pantomimed), he searches to find something to believe in, to listen to the distant voice he hears inside him (“Hidden Corners of the Heart” + AUDIO).
-He concludes that his duty as Emperor is to uphold convention.
+He concludes that his duty as Emperor is to uphold convention and join a public procession to display his new outfit.

 Mundo and Eldora decide they must leave the empire, perhaps to return someday.
 Watching Eldora and Mundo run off, the Emperor sinks to his knees under his deep loss and burdensome role.
 But the Empress in glorious attire comes in, views the half-naked Emperor, and pronounces him “gorgeous!”
 She helps him up and grandly escorts him in final procession with all the Courtiers ("Finale: The Fabric of Our Lives" "Out of Nothing" reprise).
 As they depart, Mundo draws Eldora back in.
 Alone, they twirl around and kiss.